galacean/engine-toolkit/packages/custom-material/src/grid/README.md

 grid.camera = camera;
 ```

-Assigning values to the following properties triggers rotation when transformations in 2D-3D space are required.
+Assigning values to the following properties trigger grid rotation when transformations in 2D-3D space are required.

 ```ts
 grid.is2DGrid = true;